What is a Quantitative face fit test?...

 To perform the test, firstly we must prepare a test piece using either a probe or adapter to facilitate the particle count within the RPE.
 Once calibrated and with the mask worn correctly; the wearer is expected to perform a series of rigorous exercises where the APC equipment takes live measurement of the seal efficiency.

-The advantages over Qualitative face fit testing over Qualitative include…
+The advantages over Quantitative face fit testing over Qualitative include…

 The test does not rely on taste